coderefinery/git-intro/content/browsing.md

 * Understand how version control allows advanced inspection of a repository.
 * See how Git allows multiple people to collaborate easily.
+* See the big picture instead of remembering a bunch of commands.
 :::